microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/creatingpat.md

 order: 2
 ---

+## Creating a personal access token in GitHub

 To create a personal access token for Jenkins to access the microservice projects in GitHub:

    1. In a web browser, log in to GitHub or GitHub Enterprise with the user account that Jenkins needs to access GitHub.
 Typically, this is a system or build identity, but can be your personal account for testing purposes.